danielharrell/open-eyes-lect-2017-18/Open.md

 eyes, to a whole world outside us. <!-- This reaching out should be used in a transition paragraph later.-->  To ask about the meaning of "open", then, is to ask about the meaning of wakefulness, watchfulness, awareness.
-And awareness is arguably not just one way of being, but *our* way of
+It is to ask about a way of being that may well be *our* way of
 being: the one underneath all the others; the one that explains *why* we use the word with such scope, and as if it were already understood.